Timeline of the COVID-19 pandemic in Australia (January–June 2021): January 2021

 Berejiklian also announced that gym classes must have a maximum size of 30 people, places of worship must only welcome a maximum of 100 worshippers and one person every four square metres, and weddings and funerals limited to 100 attendees or one person per four square metres.
 She also said that outdoor performances must only have 500 people in attendance while events which were "seated, ticketed and enclosed" were reduced back to a maximum capacity of 2,000.
 Night clubs were not allowed to operate.

-On 3 January, NSW Chief Health Officer Dr Kerry Chant revealed that results of genomic testing concluded that cases in Berala were not linked to cases in the Northern Beaches.
+On 3 January, NSW Chief Health Officer Kerry Chant revealed that results of genomic testing concluded that cases in Berala were not linked to cases in the Northern Beaches.

 Also on 3 January, an anti-mask protest was held inside Westfield Bondi Junction.
 This was the first day that new mask wearing requirements, including venues like shopping centres, came into effect.

 On 5 January, NSW Acting Premier John Barilaro warned that an individual diagnosed with COVID-19 had travelled to Orange, Broken Hill and Nyngan.
 He urged people who attended certain venues in those towns to monitor for symptoms and to get tested.

 On the same day, Qantas announced that it had moved the resumption date of ticket sales for international flights to 1 July.
 Transport Minister Michael McCormack responded by saying that "decisions about when international travel resumes will be made by the Australian government".

 On 6 January, NSW Health Minister Brad Hazzard announced that all spectators of the Third Test at Sydney Cricket Ground would have to wear a face mask, except when consuming food or drink.